If You Encounter Academic Misconduct

 - The Center for Student Conduct serves as the central recordkeeping site on campus for reports of student academic misconduct.
 The purpose of this central recordkeeping system is to flag any future violations of the Code of Student Conduct by the same student.
 It can also serve as a check against a student repeatedly engaging in dishonest activities in multiple departments.

 Sometimes instructors are reluctant to report incidents of academic misconduct because they are concerned about entering something negative on a student’s permanent record or transcript.
-The conduct process makes such an entry as a result of a single academic violation unlikely.
+But the conduct process makes it unlikely that a single academic violation will incur a permanent record-entry.

 The student may be issued a “non-reportable warning” notifying them that any future violations will result in more serious sanctions.
 The warning is non-reportable in the sense that although Student Conduct keeps track of the violation, it does not create a conduct record for the student based on a single violation.